Belfast School Of Theology

 YEAR THREE

-There are three compulsory modules and you can choose three of the optional modules.
+There are four compulsory modules and you can choose two of the optional modules.

 Engaging the World III: Trends and Movements